-GRANTED BY ARIKI-NUI-KAWENATA :MARSICH-CROWN: OF AOTEARO[H]A, BY AND WITH THE ADVICE AND CONSENT OF IHOWA / AND REPRESENTATIVES OF THE PEOPLE IN SOVEREIGN CHIEF COUNSEL ASSEMBLED, 1st JULY, 2019.
+GRANTED BY ARIKI-NUI-KAWENATA :MARSICH-CROWN: aka; GAVIN-JOHN FOR THE HOUSE OF MARSICH OF AOTEARO[H]A, BY AND WITH THE ADVICE AND COVENANT OF IO SUPREME / IHOWA / AND REPRESENTATIVES OF THE PEOPLE IN SOVEREIGN CHIEF COUNSEL ASSEMBLED, 1st JULY, 2019.

 He, him, himself can also be she, her, herself in the plural sense of separation or more than one.